 He goes on to muse that his native Vietnamese tongue uses no subjunctive.
 His father never dwelt on what could’ve been, for better or worse.
 He never pined that he should have held security and status as a lawyer and aspiring politician back in Saigon.
 He did what he had to do in the indicative strength of his mother language, driving a cement mixer to support his family in America.
 Borrowing from the resources of the English language, his son grew up to explore the possibilities for his own future, crafting joyful work as a Classics instructor as well as a tattoo artist.
 While saving simplicity can protect us from the bitterness of regret, it can also keep us from life-giving promise.
 After all, the question of what could have been springs from the same emotional impetus that asks what could be.
 Isn’t what if the stuff of dreamers and visionaries?
 It’s what gets people out of North Korea, impels us to look for a better job, start a blog.
 We don’t just declare our present reality and sit back with a bag over our head.
 This is my life.
 This is my body.
 We devise a better way and move toward it.

 Tran cites the 2011 Gallup International that surveyed feelings of optimism among various nations.
 Which country do you think came out on top?
 The one “whose language doesn’t allow its speakers to obsess over the idea of what could have been“.
 The most pessimistic?
 France – whose language has “two subjunctives and existentialism.”
 (The audience laughed.)
-Let me throw in that South Korea reigns as Drama Queen in Asia with her notorious tear-jerker melodrama series in demand across the seas.
+Let me throw in that South Korea reigns as Drama Queen in Asia with her notorious tear-jerker melodrama series that remains in demand across the seas.
 Korean happens to be a language fraught with the subjunctive, its history full of pathos and saturated in longing.
 Just fascinating, how language forges the paths we might take in the mind and heart.
 And then look what we do with that language.

 Something in us not only calls up the prospects we missed but finds so intriguing the ones ahead, that we have come to devote a whole genre called fiction to exploring the unreal – what might have been – and make it real in the indicative.
-The most powerful novels that stay with me long after I close them sound the echo of steps not taken.
+The most powerful novels that stay with me long after I close them sound the echo of steps not taken by characters who had a choice.
 Because that is life.
 Able to choose only one moment in time, we forgo competing realities, sometimes let go the dreams that chased us.
 “The subjunctive is the most powerful mood, it’s like a time-space dream machine that can conjure alternate realities with just the idea of could have or should have.
 But within this idea of should have is a Pandora’s box of hope and regret,” says Tran.

 As for me this year, I am to take neither Fastrak nor Toll in the homeschooling and all the TO DOs but to stay the course, on foot.
 Grounded.
 I am working on keeping more grounded, attuned to my needs.
 All 90 pounds of me have felt as though I could blow away with the wind.
 I was surprised to find the other day that the inviting rebounder didn’t feel as good as the treadmill I am usually not dying to hop on.
 My feet sought firmness.
 It feels good to be cooking again, chopping my beets, the juice of the earth on my hands.
 I am seeing that it’s not either-or, where I thought life had me in the teeth between the dictates of my indicative circumstances and muzzled hopes.
 This path of nurture will slowly pave the way to possibilities.